 Courses

-Courses is Pepperdine’s open-source, learning management system that offers faculty and students a collaborative online environment to support teaching and learning.
+Coursesis Pepperdine’s open-source, learning management system that offers faculty and students a collaborative online environment to support teaching and learning.
 Basic features of Courses allow faculty to post syllabi, grades, and announcements.
 For more information, visit the University’s Courses Community page.
 Watch the video below to learn more about the basic features of Courses and view the user interface.
 For step-by-step instructions and a list of FAQs, please visit Pepperdine’s Courses Faculty Guide.

 Being a Pepperdine student has a variety of perks, ocean view, Olympic swimming pool, close access to the beach, and now either free or discounted access to software such as Microsoft Office 365 and Adobe Creative Cloud.